shm0m/Face-ID/README.md

 ### Files Included
 1. `all3Networks.mat` - Contains the three trained neural networks.
-2. `network1.mat`, `network2.mat`, `network3.mat` - Individual files for each neural network.
-3. `faceRecognitionScript.m` - The main script for running the facial recognition process.
+2. `demoRecognitionRateDeep.m` - The main script for running the facial recognition process.
-4. Sample images and data for testing the recognition system.
+3. Sample images and data for testing the recognition system.

 ## Setup Instructions
 1. Clone the repository: